• Follow Us

 The famous silk route that connected Lhasa (Tibet) to Kalimpong was in use even a few decades ago until the Chinese invasion of Tibet.
 Zuluk / Dzuluk used to be a small village on this route.
 It was commonly used by traders travelling to Tibet through Jelep-la ("La" stands for mountain pass) as an overnight base.

-During the summer months, the area and its surrounding hills are covered with thousands of blooming rhododendron.
-Zuluk during these months is a riot of colours due to the variety of rhododendron that can be seen here.
+During the summer months, the area and its surrounding hills are covered with thousands of blooming rhododendrons.
+Zuluk during these months is a riot of colours due to the variety of rhododendrons that can be seen here.

 Permit